Watch in your Tesla!: https://aohelp.me/puddle

 How to Rotate the Projected Image

+If your bulbs arrived in a square cardboard box, then this is how to adjust them.
 You can rotate the image to any angle, and there's a couple of ways to do this.
 The easiest way is to apply pressure on the rotation lugs, shown below:

 Take a small flat-blade screwdriver and rotate the projection cylinder by pushing on the lugs.
 This can take a little force, but don't worry.